estuary/flow/site/docs/guides/dbt-integration.md

 To configure the dbt Cloud Job Trigger, you’ll need the following information:

+- Access URL: The dbt access URL can be found in your dbt Account Settings.
+Use this URL if your dbt account requires a specific access endpoint.
+For more information, visit go.estuary.dev/dbt-cloud-trigger.
+If you have not yet migrated to the new API, your Access URL is: https://cloud.getdbt.com/
 - Job ID: The unique identifier for the dbt job you wish to trigger.
 - Account ID: Your dbt account identifier.
 - API Key: The dbt API key associated with your account.
 This allows Estuary Flow to authenticate with dbt Cloud and